tyl/documentation/field-binder/events/datanavigation-events.md

 When a filter has been applied (that is, `Container.getContainerFilters().isEmpty()` is false), the optional `NavigationLabel` displays an asterisk near the count.

 The user can input a textual pattern, which will be translated into a Vaadin `Container.Filter` automatically.
-Supported filters are currently:

-- for String-valued fields (`java.lang.String`) the following patterns generate a `SimpleStringFilter`:
-  - `foo`: every string that starts with `foo`
-  - `foo*`: same as above
-  - `*foo*`: every string that contains `foo`
-  - `*foo`: for a limitation in `SimpleStringFilter`, this is equivalent to `*foo*`.

-- for integer-valued fields the following expression will generate Less, LessOrEqual, Greater, GreaterOrEqual, respectively: "<N", "<=N", ">N", ">=N".
-Where N is a number.
-For instance `>=10` on the field for property "age" will produce a `Compare.GreaterOrEqual("age", 10)`

-For every other value, an exact match (`Equal`) is attempted.

-The implementation of these conversions can be found in the `DefaultFilterFactory`, which implements a `FilterFactory`.
-This factory is used by a `FilterApplier`, which in turn applies filters over a container in a `DataNavigation`.
-The `FilterApplier` class is used by the default listeners that are created with `DataNavigation.withDefaultBehavior()`.
+For more information of filters see the [search](../search) section of the documentation.